Usually I log LOTW the same day, soon followed by eQSL. I also update logs here at QRZ, at QRZCQ and ClubLog.

 On the corner of the house are two Moxon antennas, one for 10m and one for 6m.

 The 30 feet high vertical antenna is made from a 30 feet long fiberglass (kyte flying) pole with a wire wrapped around it.
 At its base is an auto tuner that turns it into a multiband antenna from 80m to 6m but its main purpose is 80m and 40m.
-Before the Cobweb I used the vertical also for 12m and for areas where the Fan Dipole isn't pointing.
+With the recent addition of the large fan dipole it will now be mostly 80m.

 Besides HAM radio I also like to travel on 2 wheels.